-- Mental Health Connections, a mental health and substance abuse resource center, is located at 525 W. Oak St. in Fort Collins.
+- Mental Health Connections, a mental health and substance abuse resource center, is located at 425 W. Mulberry St., Suite 101, in Fort Collins.
 Trained mental health specialists can help during times of crisis; provide referrals to local counselors, treatment programs, classes and support groups; and assist with finding affordable counseling and medications.
 Call Connections at 970-221-5551.

 - Pathways Hospice

 - Pathways Hospice provides specialized, compassionate care for anyone affected by an advanced medical condition and support to those who are grieving.
 Hospice offers a variety of grief and bereavement services, including individual counseling and support groups that are tailored to types of loss people may experience.
 To locate a support group, visit the "Mental Health Provider" section of this website and search for support groups.
 Hospice also has grief staff available to educate and consult community groups on issues of grief and loss.
 To reach Hospice, call 970-663-3500.

 - How to Get Help After a Victimization

 - This link to the National Organization for Victim Assistance (NOVA) website offers tips for those who have an immediate involvement with someone who has been a victim of crime.

 - The Colorado Organization for Victim Assistance (COVA) is committed to fairness and healing for crime victims, their families and communities through leadership, education and advocacy.
 By operating in an inclusive and compassionate manner, COVA creates solutions and positive change.